swostikpati/Typerrr/README.md

 ## Wireframe of the game

-This is the [initial wireframe](https://github.com/swostikpati/Typerrr/blob/main/Wireframe_Typerrr.pdf) of the project.
+This was the [initial wireframe](https://github.com/swostikpati/Typerrr/blob/main/Wireframes/initial_wireframe.png) of the project.
+After brainstorming changes, we decided on this [final wireframe](https://github.com/swostikpati/Typerrr/blob/main/Wireframes/final_wireframe.pdf)

 ## Information Flow